tsakim/bicm/README.md

 ```python
 cm.save_matrix(cm.adj_matrix, filename=<filename>, delim='\t')
 ```
-where `<filename>` should end with, e.g., `.csv` and the delimiter `delim` can be freely chosen with the default value being `\t`.
+where `<filename>` should end with, e.g., `.csv`.
+The delimiter `delim` can be freely chosen with the default value being `\t`.

-In order to analyze the Lambda-motifs and save the corresponding p-values for the row-layer nodes in the folder `bicm/output/`, use
+In order to analyze similarity of the row-layer nodes and to save the p-values of the corresponding Lambda-motifs in the folder `bicm/output/`, use
 ```python
 cm.lambda_motifs(True, filename='p_values_True.csv', delim='\t')
 ```
-To get the Lambda motifs and save the corresponding p-values for the column-layer nodes in the folder `bicm/output/`, use
+For the column-layer nodes, use
 ```python
 cm.lambda_motifs(False, filename='p_values_False.csv', delim='\t')
 ```